schellingerhout/schellingerhout.github.io/_posts/2017-07-23-getting-started-with-r.md

 Try typing the command above in the console.
 Notice the console immediately returns to the `>` prompt and does not return a value.
 You may have seen a value show up in the environment pane, don't worry about that for now.

-type the name of the variable by itself
+Type the name of the variable by itself

 ``` R
 answer